Here's a collection of frequently asked questions about ISSP. Send your follow-on questions to firstname.lastname@example.org.

 What kind of training or professional development does ISSP offer?

-In addition to our regular, one-hour webinar presentations, ISSP offers a full slate of courses that can be taken individually or together as part of our professional certificate program.
+In addition to our regular, one-hour webinar presentations, ISSP offers a full slate of courses.
 These courses are delivered primarily online over the course of a month’s time.
 They involve weekly live webinars with one or more of our internationally-known faculty members and then interim work on our learning center course pages.
 In order to earn credit toward the certificate of completion, each student must complete a project for each course as assigned by the instructor.
 For a full listing of education opportunities offered by ISSP, click here.

 Are there any face-to-face trainings?